therealsnow/circuitpython_scripts/README.md

 #CircuitPython
 CircuitPython Scripts for RP2040

 This is a repo for scripts I have created to run with the RP2040.
-My current goal is very light weight ducky scripts in running on python
+My current goal is very light weight ducky scripts on python

 ##Installing CircuitPython to RP2040